 However, there is always the chance that your little free measuring cup, or scoop, has been taken by another customer or the box just doesn’t come with one.
 So, what should you do if you don’t have a scoop to measure out your washing powder?
 Read on to find out.

 What to Do if You Don’t Have a Washing Powder Scoop

 A lot of companies give out free scoops to customers so that they can scoop the right amount of washing powder into their washing machine.
 This makes the job a lot easier!
 However, there are times when scoops are not handed out.

 So, what should you do instead of using a washing powder scoop?

-Here are a few ideas for you.
+There are several ways to measure washing powder without a scoop.
+Here are some ideas for you.
 But remember, these measurements may not be exact, so you’ll have to adjust the amounts to suit your laundry loads.

 1. Use a weighing scale

 A really easy way to measure out your washing powder, without using a scoop, is to convert the measurement from ‘ml’ and to weigh it out in ‘grams’.

 2. Buy a scoop